iterorganization/imas-python/README.md

 # IMAS-Python

 IMAS-Python is a pure-python library to handle arbitrarily nested data structures.
-IMAS-Python is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.
+It is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.